 The greatest trouble is that there are usually two or three backseat drivers per car.
 Approaching from the rear one of these cars loaded with the average family of backseat drivers is as confusing as trying to select the prettiest girl in the Ziegfield [sic] Follies.
 The occupants of the back seat have the indecision of a chameleon placed on plaid and hands usually stick out in every direction, indicating it may change its mind and course and even back up at any minute.
 Judging by the semaphores in the back seat the automobile is as uncertain in its intentions as the millionaire’s daughter who is trying to make up her mind whether to elope with the chauffeur or a social gangster.

-The earliest figurative use of backseat driver that I have found is from the Jackson Daily News (Jackson, Mississippi) of Monday 12th December 1921:
+The earliest figurative use of backseat driver that I have found is from the Jackson Daily News (Jackson, Mississippi, USA) of Monday 12th December 1921:

 Back Seat Drivers